JankyCS/shopify-backend-intern-challenge-fall2021/README.md

-# Shopify Backend Intern Challenge: Image Repo
+# Shopify Developer Intern Challenge: Image Repo
 ## Setup
 Note that these instructions are for a Windows machine.
 If trying to run on a different OS, some setup instructions may differ (although the changes should be straightforward and obvious enough)